25 Fun Day Trips from Boulder, Colorado (for 2023)

 Red Feather Lakes

 The Red Feather Lakes are a quieter, less popular area (most people seem to congregate farther south), but that’s the exact reason why they’re one of the best places to visit near Boulder, Colorado!

 The area is surrounded by the Roosevelt National Forest and the Cache La Poudre River is nearby with fishing, kayaking, and whitewater rafting.
 The Shambhala Mountain Center is a nice place to retreat and meditate on the beauty all around.

 Breckenridge is one of the best mountain towns in Colorado, nestled high in the Rocky Mountains’ Summit County.
 Breckenridge offers a world-class ski resort if you visit in winter, and in summer you can go mountain biking, hiking, fishing, and walk through the historic downtown area.

 More than just a ski resort town, Breckenridge offers plenty of shopping and restaurants.
 Or you can check out the informative and fun tour at Breckenridge Distillery.

 Golden is a historic town that’s just twenty minutes from Denver and half an hour from Boulder.
 Browse the shops and restaurants along the main street, or take a brewery tour at the Coors Brewery.
 You can also go tubing on Clear Creek River during the summer (just be prepared for some chilly water), or visit the excellent Colorado Railroad Museum.

 For a real treat, head up Lookout Mountain for some sweeping panoramic views of the Front Range.
 These are truly some of the most spectacular views you’ll find in the area.
-So fantastic the mountain earns its own entry on this list of the best day trips from Boulder.
+They are fantastic that the mountain earns its own entry on this list of the best day trips from Boulder.

 Eldorado Springs is home to Eldorado Canyon State Park, where you can go hiking, mountain biking, fishing, and take amazing nature photographs.
 Eldorado Canyon is also well-known for its rock climbing.